Result-Oriented System-Level Modeling

 Findings

-The major findings in this project concentrate on (a) 'ConcurrenC' model of computation and (b) 'Recoding' of embedded system models.
+The major findings in this project concentrate on (a) ConcurrenC model of computation and (b) Recoding of embedded system models.

-(a) In the context of 'ConcurrenC', we have created a novel model of computation which features fast simulation algorithms and parallel, multi-core, and distributed simulators and corresponding compilers.
+(a) In the context of ConcurrenC, we have created a novel model of computation which features fast simulation algorithms and parallel, multi-core, and distributed simulators and corresponding compilers.
 Together, these results contribute to significantly faster validation of embedded systems.

 For more details on our findings, please refer to the reports and publications below.